Publications Search Results

 Shielding Indenture Trustees From Liability for Fraud Perpetrated by Others

-"Plaintiffs’ proposed interpretation…[would] greatly expand indenture trustees’ recognized administrative duties far beyond anything found in
+"Plaintiffs’ proposed interpretation…[would] greatly expand indenture trustees’ recognized administrative duties far beyond anything found in the contract."

 —New York Court of Appeals opinion, echoing the points raised by Pillsbury as amicus in Racepoint Partners